Texas Disposal Systems Landfill FAQ

 Can I self-haul garbage and recycling to your landfill and transfer stations?

-Yes, we are happy to accept bagged or bulk trash, recycling, and brush.
+Yes.
+We are happy to accept bagged or bulk trash, recycling, and brush.
 Visit our Contact page to find the nearest TDS landfill or transfer station near you.
+Call ahead if you have any questions on what will or won’t be accepted onsite.

 At what hours can I dispose of garbage at a TDS landfill?